webosose/website/content/en/docs/guides/setup/system-requirements.md

 * Ubuntu 18.04 LTS (Bionic Beaver) 64-bit (Recommended)

 {{< caution >}}
-We strongly recommend you NOT to use Linux virtual machine on Windows or macOS for building webOS OSE, as it may cause unexpected issues.
+We strongly advise you NOT to use a Linux virtual machine on Windows or macOS for building webOS OSE, as it may cause unexpected issues.
 {{< /caution >}}

 ### Hardware